reppners/ngx-drag-drop/README.md

     // if its a horizontal list this influences how the placeholder position
     // is calculated
     dndHorizontal: boolean;

-    // optionally pass a placeholder to indicate the drop position
-    dndPlaceholder: Element | null;

     // set the class applied to the dropzone
     // when a draggable is dragged over it